 What to do in Miyajima

-Spend the full day wandering Miyajima island.
-Start with walking through Itsukushima Shrine and finding the best spot for taking photos of the Itsukushima Floating Torii Gate.
-After walking through Momijidani Park, follow the trail and either hike up Mount Misen or take the Miyajima Ropeway.
-While you are at the top, visit the Shishi-iwa Observation Deck, Misenhondo Hall, Reikado Hall and Kuguriiwa Rock.
+Start your day in Miyajima by walking through Itsukushima Shrine and finding the best spot for taking photos of the Itsukushima Floating Torii Gate.
+After walking through Momijidani Park, follow the trail and hike up Mount Misen or take the Miyajima Ropeway.
+While at the top, visit the Shishi-iwa Observation Deck, Misenhondo Hall, Reikado Hall and Kuguriiwa Rock.
 And on your way down from Mount Misen, check out Daishoin Temple and all the whimsical Buddhist statues.

-Before you leave Miyajima, make sure you try some of Miyajima’s food specialties, including Momiji Manju (a small cake in the shape of a Japanese maple leaf with different fillings).
+Also, try some of Miyajima’s food specialties, including Momiji Manju (a small cake in the shape of a Japanese maple leaf with different fillings) and Miyajima oysters.

 Where to stay in Miyajima

-Like most solo travellers, I try to keep my accommodation budget quite low.
+Like most solo travellers, I keep my accommodation budget low.
 However, if there is one place you want to splurge, this is it!
-Stay overnight at Hotel Miyajima Villa and experience traditional Japanese ryokan hotel where you can sleep on tatami mats and soak in the traditional Japanese hot spring bath.
-Check prices and reviews on Agoda.
+Stay overnight at Hotel Miyajima Villa and experience the traditional Japanese ryokan hotel, where you can sleep on tatami mats and soak in the traditional Japanese hot spring bath.

 Day 28: Fly home from Hiroshima or Osaka

 All good things must come to an end.
 Most flights fly out of Hiroshima or Osaka, and taking the Shinkansen (bullet train) is the most efficient way to reach either airport.

 Make your way to either Hiroshima or Osaka and catch your flight home.